Post-Tenure Review

 As required by SBHE Policy 605.1, each tenured faculty member shall undergo a post-tenure review (PTR) within three years after receiving tenure, and every five years or more frequently thereafter.

-- October 15, 2025: PTR dossiers due to the department.
+- January 15, 2027: PTR dossiers due to the department.
 Some departments and colleges may require an earlier deadline.
+Once submitted to department, the dossier is complete.
+The applicant may not add to, delete from, or otherwise alter the dossier after submission.

-- December 1, 2025: Evaluation by department chair to be completed.
+- Feburary 15, 2027: Evaluation by department chair to be completed.

 The Provost’s Office has established a staggered PTR rotation to ensure all tenured faculty receive a PTR by the end of academic year 2027-2028.